 Balestrate's Busy Beaches

 Located in western Sicily in the province of Palermo, the fishing village of Balestrate is in the center of the Gulf of Castellammare.
 This area attracts a lot of tourists, especially during the summer months, when it becomes a sea of umbrellas and parasols.
-There are a lot of private beaches worth seeking out if you want solitude, but the bustling crowds can be a lot of fun.
+There are a lot of private beaches worth seeking out if you want solitude, but the bustling crowds can be a lot of fun, and a quintessentially Italian summer experience.

 Beaches in the Balestrate area are sandy and are close to wooded areas in many locations.